facit/decklister/README.md

 ## Deck Format

-Two formats are supported.
-You can use either the **list format** or the **swudb format** for leaders and bases, but not both in the same file.
+Three input formats are supported.

-### List format
+### JSON — list format

-This format allows you to show any number of leadera or bases (not just 1 or 2)
+Allows any number of leaders or bases.

 ```json
 {
   "metadata": {